moveitraleigh/moveitraleigh-com/content/donate/_index.md

 +++
 draft = false
-title = "Sponsorship"
+title = "Donations"
 sitemap_exclude = true
 +++
-## How Can I Support Move It Raleigh?
+## How Can I Donate to Move It Raleigh?

 **Make A Difference.**

-In addition to attending, businesses and/or individuals who would like to support the 2018 Benefit Concert can provide a donation.
-All net proceeds from ticket sales and donations will be donated to [Helping Hand Mission of Raleigh](http://helpinghandmission.org/) and dance studios impacted by Hurricane Florence.
+There are two ways to donate to Move It Raleigh - either through Fractured Atlas or directly.